stfwi/engineers-decor/readme.md

 ----
 ### Details

-The mod has its focus on non-functional, decorative blocks.
-If anyhow possible, no tile entities or user interactions are used.
+The mod has its focus decorative blocks.
 Current feature set:

 - *Treated wood crafting table*: 3x3 crafting table with IE style GUI and a model fitting better in the engineer's workshop.
 Keeps its inventory, has eight additional